MiSTerOrganize/MiSTer_Organize/README.md

 Unexpectedpanda creator of Retool.

+Matt Nadareski creator of SabreTools.

 Asphodel creator of Universal ROM Sorter.

 GamaBurst for assistance and contributions to the project.

 TeamC for assistance and contributions to the project.

+^c|0ud^ for assistance and contributions to the project.

+RetroNAS Team for adding MiSTer Organize support.

+Big thank you to all my Patreon supporters!
+Your support is sincerely appreciated!